jessiejxyu2/ist526-1/vega_lite.md

 }
 ```

-Looks out of control, right?
+Looks messy, right?
 Let's fix the height and the width.

 ```